angelomorgado/OpenGL-2D-Engine/README.md

 shape.createSquare();
 shape.createTriangle();
-shape.createCircle(numberOfSegments); // The number of segments is so you can create a circle with more or less vertices (More segments = more perfect circle however more computational power is needed)
+shape.createCircle(numberOfSegments); // The number of segments is so you can create a circle with more or less vertices (More segments = more perfect circle however more computational power is needed) shape.createScreen(); // Creates a screen that covers the entire window
 ```

 In order to send the shape to the GPU, it uses the `square.vertices.data()`, `square.vertices.size()`, `square.indices.data()`, and `square.indices.size()` methods.
 Here is an example of how to send the square to the GPU: